Appalachian State vs. Troy NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Appalachian State has combined with its opponents to put up more than 51.5 points in eight of 10 games this season.
+- Appalachian State has combined with its opponents to score more than 51.5 points in eight of 10 games this season.

 - The 44.8 combined points per game that these two squads have allowed this season are 6.7 fewer than the 51.5 total in this contest.